ablab/HORmon/README.md

 * `toy8/HORdecomposition.tsv` -- HORs decomposition

-***Note***: *HORmon should be launch on each centromere independantly.
-This is the current limitation of HORmon, in the case of running HORmon on all centromeres simultaneously, we cannot guarantee adequate results.*
+***Note***: *HORmon should be launch on each centromere independently.
+We currently cannot guarante adequate results, in the case of running HORmon on all centromeres simultaneously.*

 ## CentromereArchitect